kmolima/kpi_engine/README.md

 # Replicate the case study setup
 To replicate the case study please follow the steps described below.
 Check the [REQUIREMENTS](REQUIREMENTS) for more details on the execution environments and OS.

+A video tutorial following the steps described below is available in: https://youtu.be/JM3qUPPS0fQ

 ## Instructions
 Clone this repository and work in the home directory of the repository.